vr-funding-platform/backend/README.md

 Restrictions on back end routes have been lifted to allow students to learn about client side authentication

-Due to probelms with other build teams apis I have used this backend to deploy data from serveral other teams
+Due to probelms with other build teams apis I have used this backend to deploy data from serveral other teams.

+Routes for data stored is as follows

 ## Phan's Routes
 ``#GET and #POST serviceWorkers

 /serviceWorkers

 #GET by id

 /serviceWorkers/:id

 #DELETE

 /serviceWorkers/:id

 #PATCH

 /serviceWorkers/:id

 #GET all transactions

 /banker/Alltickets

 #DELETE transactions

 /banker/Alltickets/:id

 #POST transactions

 /banker/Alltickets

 #GET and #POST tips

 /banker/tips

 #tips by  id

 /banker/tips/:id``